deepkhurana1999/lekhanai/README.md

 # lekhanai

-LekhanAI is a open-source transcriber, using whisper.cpp.
+LekhanAI is a open-source AI note taker.

 ## Project Structure